MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 SharePoint Advanced Management is available for Commercial, WW Commercial Public Sector, Education, Charity, and US GCC, GCC-High, and DoD customers.

 SharePoint Advanced Management is $3 per user per month for commercial customers.
+For more details on licensing, please contact your account manager.

 Licensing details for each feature listed above are included in those articles.